polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/index.md

 ---
-title: Build a Parachain
+title: Connect to a Relay Chain
-description: Tutorials for building a parachain on Polkadot.
-These tutorials are designed to help you get started with building a parachain on Polkadot.
-hide:
+description: Learn how to set up a local relay chain for parachain testing including managing gensis state, TestNet deployment, and managing collator nodes.
     - feedback
 template: index-page.html
 ---

-# Build a Parachain
+# Connect to a Relay Chain

 Ready to connect your parachain to Polkadot?
 Follow these tutorials to build and deploy a parachain: